ibm-cloud-docs/key-protect/monitor-sysdig-metrics.md

 ## Key Protect Metrics Details
 {: #kp-metrics}

-You can measure the types of requests being made in your service instance and as well as the latency of the requests.
+You can use the metrics in your Sysdig dashboard to measure the types of requests being made in your service instance as well as the latency of the requests.

 ### API Hits
 {: #kp-metrics}

-The type and amount of API requests being made to your {{site.data.keyword.keymanagementserviceshort}} instance.
+The type and amount of API requests being made to your
+{{site.data.keyword.keymanagementserviceshort}} instance.
+For example, you can track how many api requests have been made by an authorized user be setting an [alert](#set-monitor-alerts) that triggers when your sysdig instance notices a frequent amount of 401 status codes being returned from your
+{{site.data.keyword.keymanagementserviceshort}} instance.

 <table>
   <tr>